SoPrA: Fabrication & Dynamical Modeling of a Scalable Soft Continuum Robotic Arm with Integrated Proprioceptive Sensing: Design and Fabrication Process

 The tapered design is also advantageous for the arm's mobility, since it allocates more actuation torque to the segments closer to the base.
 The base segments require higher actuation in order to lift the further distal segments.
 As there is an upper limit to the actuation pressure (beyond which the used material causes permanent deformation), a larger pressurized area must generate more bending torque.
 However, this comes at the expense of increasing the overall volume and, therefore, the weight of the actuator.
 A tapered design allows for the distal segments, which do not need to provide as much torque, to be narrower and lighter.

 We cast each chamber separately, and individually wrap each one with fibers for radial reinforcement.
-Three of the fiber-reinforced chambers are bundled together with a flex sensor and rods that form air tunnels, and silicone is poured into the middle to combine them into a single segment.
+Three of the fiber-reinforced chambers are bundled together with a flex sensor and rigid rods that form the cavity for air tunnels, and silicone is poured into the middle to combine them into a single segment.

 The flex sensors must not be stretched lengthwise because it could result in fatigue or inaccurate measurements.
 Thus, a mechanism that will prevent the sensor from being stretched lengthwise is included in the design.
 This mechanism can be taken into account in the analytical model; we can assume that the length of the soft arm's center axis remains constant.
 Before a flex sensor is placed in the center of a segment without being stretched, it is first wrapped in low tack tape to protect it from the silicone, then in a piece of inextensible mesh fabric as is shown in \Cref{fig:bendlabs_cutout}.
 During the silicone curing, the silicone will seep through the mesh and become firmly bonded together with the mesh fabric.
+After the sensors have been embedded in the silicone, they can be re-calibrated to ensure an accurate reading.
 The flex sensors use the I2C protocol to communicate, and four lines (VCC, ground, SDA, and SCL) run along the whole length of the arm to provide power and communicate with the sensors.

 After each actuated segment has been fabricated, they are connected together using 3D-printed connectors, which route air tunnels between consecutive segments (as is shown in \Cref{fig:fabrication_overview}a).
 A stereolithography (SLA) 3D printer enables an intricate design, with empty tubular cavities that allow for air to pass through.
 A soft pneumatic gripper is attached to the tip of the arm to enable object manipulation.
 For the gripper manufacturing process, we referred to the procedure from \cite{hao2016universal}.
 We manufactured the pleated fingers separately, which were then combined to form the gripper.
 A circular piece is attached to the base, which can be used as a flange to attach \emph{SoPrA} to fixtures.